earthwave/glambie/README.md

 Note that Earthwave uses VSCode (v1.69.1 at time of writing) as our integrated development environment.
 Earthwave's standard VSCode environment settings are included with this repository.
 If you wish to use VSCode, you'll need to install the Python and Pylance plugins, and [tell VSCode to use the interpreter within the environment you've just created](https://code.visualstudio.com/docs/python/environments#_select-and-activate-an-environment).

-For a development install, install all of the testing requirements:
+For a development install, ensure that you install all of the automated testing and linting requirements:
 ```
 pip install -r .github/test_requirements.txt
 ```

 Then install this package for development:
 ```
-pip install -e . --extra-index-url https://europe-west1-python.pkg.dev/glambie/pr/simple/ --use-deprecated=legacy-resolver
+pip install -e .
 ```

 You should now be able to run and pass the unit tests simply by running:
 ```
 pytest
 ```